 When looking for remote staff, we look for expert talent who are capable of self directing and people who are great communicators.
 Micromanagement is impossible in a distributed work environment so we need people who capable of thinking about the big picture and self-managing to some extent.
 Communication is also really important.
 If you don’t communicate well at a distributed company, you don’t exist.
 And as a client services business, we try to find people who are not only good written communicators, but also have good on the phone and in person.

-As you can see, most founders, CEOs and managers stress the importance of communication and team building.
+As you can see, most founders, CEOs, and managers stress the importance of communication and team building.
 Working remotely has a lot of benefits, but it takes a certain kind of culture to pull off successfully.
-We’ve found at Workfront, and from our friends who are successfully building companies with distributed teams, is that meeting up every so often is a great team building exercise that allows us to flow much more naturally while working in our environments of choice, even as we’re spread out across the globe, and being able to communicate with each other through Skype, Asana, and so forth makes everything run much more smoothly.
+At Workfront we’ve found that meeting up every so often is a great team building exercise that allows us to flow much more naturally while working in our environments of choice, even as we’re spread out across the globe, and being able to communicate with each other through Zoom, Slack, and so forth makes everything run much more smoothly.

-There are plenty of tools to choose from that can help with remote working, but the important thing is to hire the best people that fit your culture and to ensure they have the necessary discipline, communication habits and willingness to work remotely to ensure things are continuing to get done, especially as the company expands.
+There are plenty of tools to choose from that can help with remote working, but the most important thing is to hire people who fit your culture and ensure they have the necessary discipline, communication habits, and willingness to work remotely to ensure things are continuing to get done right, especially as the company expands.